Azure-Samples/active-directory-b2c-javascript-msal-singlepageapp/README.md

 You can visit `http://localhost:6420` and click the **Login** button to start the Azure AD B2C sign in or sign up workflow.

-## Using the Azure AD B2C Tenant
+## Using your own Azure AD B2C Tenant

-Now that you have a good idea what this sample application does, it's time to configure the sample to use your own Azure AD B2C tenant.
+In the previous section, you learned how to run the sample application using the demo environment.
+In this section, you'll learn how to configure this single page application sample and the related [Node.js Web API with Azure AD B2C sample](https://github.com/Azure-Samples/active-directory-b2c-javascript-nodejs-webapi) to work with your own Azure AD B2C Tenant.

 ### Step 1: Get your own Azure AD B2C tenant